Hotels Under $500: New York City

 A sister hotel to the Hotel Edison, this spot offers the same fantastic complimentary wine hours and walking tours.
 The Tusk Bar is adorned with velvets and dark wood furnishings, lending a sultry vibe.
 Brass is where to go for upscale, gourmet plates and live jazz, and finally, the hotel’s cafe turns out everything from coffee to sandwiches.

-• Fora Reserve perks include a waived daily destination fee, access to Triumph Wine Hours and historic walking tours and an upgrade whenever possible.
+• Fora Reserve perks include a waived daily destination fee, access to Triumph Wine Hours and historic walking tours, and an upgrade whenever possible.

-The Soho Grand
+Soho Grand Hotel

 Classy vintage decor, a coffee bar and hardwood floors denote a common space at Soho Grand Hotel